Looking for a free app to track

 The sodium content in the dosa is low and it helps in controlling blood pressure.
 As long as you eat dosa in moderation it is a safe choice for individuals with high blood pressure.

 Plain dosa is made from rice, containing refined carbohydrates and a moderately high glycemic index, which could lead to insulin resistance.
-Women with PCOS are often insulin resistant.
-To lower the glycemic index of dosa and avoid aggravating insulin resistance, eat it with chutneys containing healthy fats such as sesame, flax seeds, or peanut.
+Women with PCOS are often insulin-resistant.
+To lower the glycemic index of dosa and avoid aggravating insulin resistance, eat it with chutneys containing healthy fats such as sesame, flax seeds, or peanuts.
 To learn more about the PCOS diet and treatment, read our blog.

 As long as you eat dosa in moderation, it is a safe choice for individuals with hypothyroidism.